 How does Information about Inequality Shape Voting Intentions and Preferences for Redistribution?
 Evidence from a Randomized Survey Experiment in Indonesia (with reviewers at the Journal of Development Economics ) [Available here]

 A False Divide?
-Correcting Beliefs about Inequality Aligns Preferences for Redistribution Between Right- and Left-Wing Voters (with reviewers at the European Economic Review) [Available here]
+Correcting Beliefs about Inequality Aligns Preferences for Redistribution Between Right- and Left-Wing Voters (with reviewers at the European Journal of Political Economy) [Available here]

-Taking Financial Access to Remote and Insecure Areas: Evidence from a Randomized Control Trial of a Comprehensive Financial Inclusion Program in Papua New Guinea (with reviewers at the Journal of Development Studies) [Available here]
+Taking Financial Access to Remote and Insecure Areas: Evidence from a Randomized Control Trial of a Comprehensive Financial Inclusion Program in Papua New Guinea (revise and resubmit at the Journal of Development Studies) [Available here]